 The Center is based in Charleston and covers a 15-county service area that includes Beaufort County and Hilton Head Island.
 According to the Center, as of 2012, there are roughly 47,000 heirs' properties in the region.
 The Center focuses specifically on this issue and has the potential to be a key resource for Hilton Head Island's future efforts in addressing this topic.
 They offer an hour of free advice to people dealing with the heirs' property issue, although it is limited to people who would like to keep the property rather than selling it.
 They must also meet certain income level requirements and they must provide (or create) a family tree.
 The Center can help clients create a "family presentation," which is helpful to achieving "family agreement," which is considered by the Center to be the key to success in addressing this issue.
 Until family agreement is reached, the Center will not take on a case, and once a person becomes a client, they must meet with the Center staff in person rather than via telephone.
 According to the Center, clearing a property title can take from six months to several years.
 Along the way, it also requires a great deal of "hand holding" by the Center's staff.
-In addition to working directly with clients, the Center holds periodic educational seminars on the heirs' property topic, including their well-attended workshops on Hilton Head Island on February 24th of 2018 and March 16th of 2019.
-Based on conversations with one of their staff members as part of this project, they are willing to have additional future workshops on Hilton Head Island.
-It is also noteworthy that a CHPP staff attorney periodically meets with area property owners in the conference room of the Coastal Community Foundation in Beaufort.
-For more information on this organization, the Center's website address is www.heirsproperty.org.
+In addition to working directly with clients, the Center holds periodic educational seminars on the heirs' property topic, including their workshop in Hilton Head Island on February 24th of 2018.
+Based on a recent conversation with one of their staff members as part of this project, they are willing to have additional future workshops on Hilton Head Island.
+For more information, the Center's website address is www.heirsproperty.org.